 \section{Abstract}

 Population~III (Pop.~III) binary stars likely produced the first stellar-born binary black hole (BBH) mergers in the Universe.
-Here, we quantify the main sources of uncertainty for the merger rate density evolution and mass spectrum of Pop.~III BBHs by considering four different formation histories of Pop.~III stars and 11 models of the initial orbital properties of their binary systems.
-The uncertainty on the orbital properties affects the BBH merger rate density by up to two orders of magnitude; models with shorter initial orbital periods lead to higher BBH merger rates, because they favour the merger via stable mass transfer episodes.
-The uncertainty on the star formation history also has a substantial impact on both the shape and the normalisation of the BBH merger rate density: the peak of the merger rate density shifts from $z\sim{8}$ up to $z\sim{16}$ depending on the assumed star formation rate, while the maximum BBH merger rate density for our fiducial binary population model spans from $\sim{2}$ to $\sim{30}$ Gpc$^{-3}$ yr$^{-1}$.
+Here, we quantify the main sources of uncertainty for the merger rate density evolution and mass spectrum of Pop.~III BBHs by considering four different formation histories and 11 models of the initial orbital properties of Pop.
+III binary stars.
+The uncertainty on the orbital properties affects the BBH merger rate density by up to two orders of magnitude, models with shorter orbital periods leading to higher BBH merger rates.
+The uncertainty on the star formation history has a substantial impact on both the shape and the normalisation of the BBH merger rate density: the peak of the merger rate density shifts from $z\sim{8}$ up to $z\sim{16}$ depending on the assumed star formation rate, while the maximum BBH merger rate density for our fiducial binary population model spans from $\sim{2}$ to $\sim{30}$ Gpc$^{-3}$ yr$^{-1}$.
 The typical BBH masses are not affected by the star formation rate model and only mildly influenced by the binary population parameters.
 The primary black holes born from Pop.~III stars tend to be rather massive ($30-40$ M$_\odot$) with respect to those born from metal-rich stars ($8-10$ M$_\odot$).
-However, we expect that Pop.~III BBH mergers with primary mass $m_1>60$ M$_\odot$ are rare ($<10^{-2}$ Gpc$^{-3}$ yr$^{-1}$).
-Finally, we estimate that the Einstein Telescope will detect $10-10^4$ Pop.~III BBH mergers per year, depending on the star formation history and binary star properties.
+We estimate that the Einstein Telescope will detect $10-10^4$ Pop.~III BBH mergers per year, depending on the star formation history and binary star properties.